Register (phonology)

 In phonology, a register, or pitch register, is a prosodic feature of syllables in certain languages in which tone, vowel phonation, glottalization or similar features depend upon one another.

-It occurs in Burmese, Vietnamese, Wu Chinese and Zulu.
+It occurs in Bai, Burmese, Vietnamese, Wu Chinese and Zulu.

 Burmese

 In Burmese, differences in tone correlate with vowel phonation and so neither exists independently.
 There are three registers in Burmese, which have traditionally been considered three of the four "tones".
 (The fourth is not actually a register but is a closed syllable, and is similar to the so-called "entering tone" in Middle Chinese phonetics.)
 Jones (1986) views the differences as "resulting from the intersection of both pitch registers and voice registers....
 Clearly Burmese is not tonal in the same sense as such other languages and therefore requires a different concept, namely that of pitch register."

 Vietnamese

-Similarly, several Vietnamese "tones" are largely distinguished by characteristics other than pitch.
-For example, in Northern Vietnamese, a ngã syllable is distinguished from the sắc primarily by the presence of a glottalization in the vowel.
-The nặng and huyền syllables are distinguished primarily by having a short creaky vowel, as opposed to a long breathy vowel.
+In Vietnamese, which has six tones, two tones are largely distinguished by phonation instead of pitch.
+Specifically, the ngã and sắc tones are both high rising but ngã is distinguished by the presence of a glottal stop in the middle of the vowel.
+The nặng and huyền tones are both pronounced as low falling, but distinguished primarily by nặng being short and pronounced with creaky voice, and huyền being noticeably longer and pronounced with breathy voice.